Financial Aid FAQ for Undergraduates

 A. Withdrawal from all classes on or prior to completing 60% of the term may result in losing eligibility to keep the full amount of the disbursed federal funds.
-The Graziadio School returns unearned Title IV funds (Direct Stafford Loan Program, Federal Perkins Loan Program, Federal Direct PLUS and Graduate PLUS programs, Federal Pell Grant Program, Federal Supplemental Education Opportunity Grant Program) as stated in Federal Regulations, 34 CFR parts 668, 682, and 685, Return of Title IV Aid.
+The Graziadio School returns unearned Title IV funds (Direct Stafford Loan Program, Federal Perkins Loan Program, Federal Direct PLUS, Federal Pell Grant Program, Federal Supplemental Education Opportunity Grant Program) as stated in Federal Regulations, 34 CFR parts 668, 682, and 685, Return of Title IV Aid.
 All unearned financial aid funds will be returned and might result in unpaid school charges.
 The refund amount is determined by Federal Return of Title IV Funds Program calculations.
 Any additional information regarding return of federal funds can be obtained from the Financial Aid Office.

 Federal Direct Unsubsidized Stafford Loan